 Last week Twitter announced support for secure HTTP, or HTTPS, for its popular microblogging service.
 Twitter joins Facebook, who announced support for HTTPS earlier this year, and Google, who enabled default HTTPS access for Gmail over a year ago.

 The ever-increasing support for HTTPS is a good thing for the web and its users, as it protects data from being snooped upon by hackers or other third parties.
 Plain, unencrypted HTTP is highly susceptible to eavesdropping attacks, especially if you are using a public Wi-Fi network.
-Everything transmitted over HTTP, whether the contents of an e-mail or a username/password combination, can be . . . [more]
+Everything transmitted over HTTP, whether the contents of an e-mail or a username/password . . . [more]